wp-plugins/custom-content-shortcode/readme.txt

 	[comment template="/short-comments.php"]

-Here is an example of using Bootstrap accordion/collapse for a comments list that shows when clicked.
+Here is an example of using Bootstrap accordion for a comments list that shows when clicked.

 	<a class="accordion-toggle" data-toggle="collapse" data-parent="accordion" href="#comments-area">
 		Comments ([comment count])